zeciljain8197/zeciljain8197/README.md

 <img align="right" alt="Coding" width="370" src="https://miro.medium.com/max/720/1*IRGHmiGsa16stedQvIaZfw.gif">

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Data Analytics fundamentals and trying to implement them in real-world scenarios.

 - 👯 Looking to collaborate on a Formula1 exclusive community platform for its enthusiasts.